 Following law school graduation, James served as Law Clerk for the Honorable Charles N. Price, Montgomery, Alabama, Circuit Judge.

-James is a member of the Montgomery County Bar Association (MCBA) where he currently serves on the Board of Directors for the Government Lawyers’ Section and previously served on the Board of Directors for the MCBA and the the MCBA’s Young Lawyers’ Section.
-He is also a member of the MCBA’s Volunteer Lawyers Program.
+James is a member of the Alabama Association for Justice.
+He is also a member of the Montgomery County Bar Association (MCBA) where he currently is a member of the organization’s Volunteer Lawyers Program.
+Previously, James served on the Board of Directors for the MCBA and the the MCBA’s Young Lawyers’ Section.

 The University of Alabama School of Law graduate was a member of the Civil Rights Students’ Association, Criminal Law Association, and a volunteer with the Tuscaloosa County Probate Court and Habitat for Humanity.
 He also externed with Tuscaloosa District Attorney’s Office.
 James earned his undergraduate degree in History at the University of Alabama where he was honored twice on the Dean’s List and once on the President’s List.
 He was also a recipient of the Hugh Kaul Foundation Scholarship and the Alabama Power Scholarship.